Matthew Abbey

 Profile

-Matthew Abbey is lecturer in critical human geography at the University of Leeds.
-His research explores theories, forms, and practises of subjectivity, space, violence, and technology, using case studies drawn from the British and European colonial present.
-His research investigates the role of social hauntings, opacity, narrative silence, empirical absence, embodied gesture, queer performance, archiving, fantasy, the unconscious, desire, sexuality, neurodiversity, everydayness, temporality, and futurity in relation to the violence of bordering, policing, and counterterrorism, the technological risk society, and the quantification of social life.
+Dr. Matthew Abbey is lecturer in critical human geography at the University of Leeds.
+His research explores theories, forms, and practices of subjectivity, space, violence, and technology.
+Drawing on case studies about bordering, surveillance, policing, counterterrorism, and geopolitics from the British and European colonial present, he investigates social hauntings, narrative silences, queer performance, counter-archiving, fantasy, the imagination, the unconscious, desire, sexuality, neurodiversity, nonchronological time, and marginal futurities in relation to the technological risk society and its quantification of social life.

 Qualifications